pranavius/InstanceCollectionHelper/README.md

 _Track available collectibles from instances and easily set required instance difficulty_

+**ICH will have a tab showing available Legion: Remix Vendor collectibles for the duration of the event**

 **Important:** I am looking for translators to help bring this AddOn to those who may not understand English.
 If interested, please contact me via one of the means listed in the [Contact](#contact) section.

 ## Highlights